lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 extract information without overwhelming the user.

 CFD analysts often employ finite difference grids.
-A finite difference grid represents the dis-cretization of the problem domain into small computational cells.
+A finite difference grid represents the discretization of the problem domain into small computational cells.
 The grid allows the analyst to create a large system of equations that can then be solved on a computer.
 The grid is topologically uniform in *i-j-k* space, but the corresponding physical coordinates need not be uniformly distrib-uted.
 This is what we call a structured grid dataset in VTK.

-There are a number of techniques we can use when we first look at the complex data pre-sented by CFD applications.
+There are a number of techniques we can use when we first look at the complex data presented by CFD applications.
 Since we need to apply several algorithms to the data, and since there will be many parameter changes for these algorithms, we suggest using the Tcl interpreter rather than C++ code.
 Our strategy for visualizing this CFD data